WHAT BARCELONA PEOPLE DO INSTEAD OF HALLOWEEN

 The women who sell chestnuts are known as “castanyeres” and they have become a traditional character usually represented wearing an apron and a headscarf.
 In the minds of Catalans, the castanyera is associated with the feast of All Saints because of the custom of eating chestnuts and sweet potatoes that day.
 In many schools, children are visited by the Castanyera (usually a teacher disguised with an apron and a headscarf) who tells them some tale and gives them roasted chestnuts.

-So what about you?
-Head to the comments below and tells us: How do you celebrate this time of the year at home?
+How do you celebrate this time of the year at home?